Quaint - definition, pronunciation, transcription

 a quaint sense of humor

-- attractively old-fashioned (but not necessarily authentic) (syn: old-time)
+- attractively old-fashioned (but not necessarily authentic) (syn: old-time)came forth a quaint and fearful sight

 houses with quaint thatched roofs